Worst-case convergence analysis of inexact gradient and Newton methods through semidefinite programming performance estimation: Introduction

 We consider the worst-case convergence of the gradient and Newton methods (with or without exact linesearch, and with possibly inexact search directions) for certain smooth and strongly convex functions.

-Our analysis is computer-assisted and relies on semidefinite programming performance estimation problems, as introduced by Drori and Teboulle \cite{drori2014}.
-As a result, we develop a set of tools that may be used to design or analyse a wide range of interior point algorithms.
+Our analysis is computer-assisted\footnote{Our analysis is computer-assisted in the following sense: computation was used to identify proofs, that could subsequently be verified in a standard mathematically rigorous way.
+Hence our results do not rely on the outcome of computations.} and relies on semidefinite programming (SDP) performance estimation problems, as introduced by Drori and Teboulle \cite{drori2014}.
+As a result, we develop a set of tools that may be used to design or analyse a wide range of interior point (and other) algorithms.
 Our analysis is in fact an extension of the worst-case analysis of the gradient method in \cite{Klerk_Glineur_Taylor_2016}, combined with the fact that Newton's method may be viewed as a gradient method with respect to a suitable local (intrinsic) inner product.
-This is similar in spirit to recent analysis by Li et al \cite{Li_et_al_2016} of inexact proximal Newton methods for self-concordant functions, but our approach is different.
+As a result, we obtain worst-case convergence results for a single iteration of a wide range of methods, including Newton's method and the steepest descent method.